click map for full-size version

 Release Location: Keewaydin Island

-We would not have been able to document the 2009 and 2011 chapters of Emily’s amazing life without donations from Conservancy members and grant support from the Marine Turtle Grants Program which is ably administered by The Sea Turtle Conservancy.
-We are most appreciative of their support!
+We would not have been able to document this phase of Skeeter’s life without donations from Conservancy members and grant support from the Marine Turtle Grants Program, which is ably administered by The Sea Turtle Conservancy.
+We are more appreciative of all your support!